School

 Achieve an additional qualification alongside your PGCE with the Catholic Certificate in Religious Studies

-Although the CCRS isn't compulsory, it is a key qualification and pre-requisite for teachers who are looking to work in the Catholic school sector.
+Although the CCRS isn't compulsory, it is recognised across the Catholic school sector as a desirable qualification that can expand on both your expertise and your vocational focus.
 The course aims to ensure you have the basic knowledge, understanding and appreciation of the beliefs and principles of the Catholic Faith while providing a basis for further study.